Selective laser melting: Defect formation

 Pore formation is a very important defect when samples are printed using SLM.
 Pores are revealed to form during changes in laser scan velocity due to the rapid formation then collapse of deep keyhole depressions in the surface which traps inert shielding gas in the solidifying metal.
+Another possible reason for pore formation is the so-called balling effect which was frequently obtained in case of austenitic stainless steels.
+Poor surface wettability and low energy inputs might lead to break-up of the melt track to minimize energy.
+Consequently, several spherical melting spots form, leaving pores after solidification.

-Lastly, secondary effects that arise from the laser beam can unintentionally affect the structure’s properties.
+Lastly, secondary effects that arise from the laser beam can unintentionally affect the structure's properties.
 One such example is the development of secondary phase precipitates within the bulk structure due to the repetitive heating within solidified lower layers as the laser beam scans across the powder bed.
 Depending on the composition of the precipitates, this effect can remove important elements from the bulk material or even embrittle the printed structure.
 Not only that, in powder beds containing oxides, the power of the laser and produced convection currents can vaporize and "splatter" oxides at other locations.
 These oxides accumulate and have a non-wetting behavior, thereby producing a slag that not only removes the beneficial nature of oxide within the composition but also provides a mechanistically favorable microenvironment for material cracking.